Fox-Burger/FurStack/FS_manual.md

 notes:
 1. The compile, assemble and virtual machine interpret ASCII code 10 as new line.
 This will cause problems for Windows and MacOS users.
 2. As I said, you can manipulate variable pointer.
 As you can guess, you can screew yourself if you not careful.
-3. The must always one maine function.
+3. The must always be one main function.
 Otherwise compiler or assembler will complain.
 4. Language design is not final.
 Things might change, but the language will remain concatenative.
 5. If you wonder about the name of the language, just know it has something to do with furries.